-Easily accessible by ferry from Anguilla or via a short flight from Antigua, St. Martin island is the smallest inhabited land mass in the world.
+Easily accessible by ferry from Anguilla or via a short flight from Antigua, St. Martin island is the smallest inhabited land mass in the world, with holidays here a delight.

 The strong French influence is also seen in the cooking, which is among the finest in the Caribbean.
 The smell of fresh croissants and pastries mixes everywhere with the spicy aromas of West Indian dishes and charming little bistros and cafés add a decidedly Gaelic and cosmopolitan flair to the place.